mit-rss/wall_follower/README.md

 The racecar runs on relatively low voltage ([≤ 20V](https://www.amazon.com/Energizer-XP18000-Universal-External-Netbooks/dp/B002K8M9HC)) so we are not too concered about dangerous shocks.
 But as with any electrical system, it is always important to take proper safety precautions.
-For example, ground yourself before touching any of the exposed circuit boards like the TX2.
+For example, ground yourself before touching any of the exposed circuit boards like the jetson.

 Please have all members of your team read and sign the electrical safety form here before starting work on the racecar:
 [https://eecs-ug.scripts.mit.edu:444/safety/index.py/6.141](https://eecs-ug.scripts.mit.edu:444/safety/index.py/6.4200)